BloodAlibi/Quadratic/README.md

 ## Code inside
 The Python program inside uses two librairies to work : math and tkinter (to generate the UI).
 It has been compiled and turned into an exe.
+You can install it with the provided Installer, or use the raw version.

 ## How to use it
 The program will take **three values : a, b and c.** You enter them in the corresponding boxes.